Paul Rodgers: 2010s: Solo career and more Bad Company

-Rodgers announced that he would be taking part in a Paul McCartney tribute album that would also feature contributions by Billy Joel, Garth Brooks, BB King, and KISS.
+Rodgers announced that he would be taking part in a Paul McCartney tribute album which has contributions by Billy Joel, Garth Brooks, B. B. King, and KISS.
 Originally planned for a late 2010 release, the album, entitled The Art of McCartney, was released in late 2014.
 Rodgers' contribution is a cover of the Wings song "Let Me Roll It", originally from their 1973 album Band on the Run.

-In 2014, Rodgers was once again touring with Bad Company.

-Rodgers again performed with the Trans-Siberian Orchestra on their New Year's Eve show in Seattle, Washington.
-Rodgers performed Can't Get Enough and All Right Now.
+In 2014, he toured again with Bad Company.
+He performed again with the Trans-Siberian Orchestra on their New Year's Eve show in Seattle.
+He performed Can't Get Enough and All Right Now.

 In 2017 Rodgers embarked on a 'Free Spirit' UK Tour in May 2017 to celebrate the music of Free by performing songs strictly from the Free catalogue.
-Rodgers said "It was 50 years ago in 1967 when Paul Kossoff and I met and later formed Free".
-In 2018 a CD/DVD set was released which captured the final show from the 'Free Spirit' tour filmed at the Royal Albert Hall on 28 May 2017.
+He said "It was 50 years ago in 1967 when Paul Kossoff and I met and later formed Free".
+In 2018 a CD/DVD set was released which recorded the final show from the 'Free Spirit' tour; it was filmed at the Royal Albert Hall on 28 May 2017.
 In the summer of 2018 Rodgers toured with Jeff Beck.
+In 2023, he released the album Midnight Rose, his first solo album of original material in 24 years.
+He said in an interview with Eddie Trunk that he had no plans to tour in support of it.

 Personal life

-Rodgers has a child from an early relationship who resides in his hometown of Middlesbrough, England.

-Rodgers married Machiko Shimizu in 1971, and has two children from that marriage, Steve and Jasmine.
-The two children are also musicians and singers who formed a band, Bôa, in the 1990s.
-Rodgers and Shimizu divorced in 1996.